Inklingo

 nounB2technical

-Use 'filete' specifically for the spiral ridge or groove found on screws, bolts, or similar mechanical items.
+Use 'filete' specifically for the spiral ridge found on screws or similar threaded objects.

 A decorative golden line bordering the edge of a blue rectangular frame.